djbartolini/djbartolini/README.md

   - See [my Pinned Projects](https://github.com/djbartolini#:~:text=Customize%20your%20pins-,Pinned,-tech%2Dabout%2Dit) below for more!
 - Current projects:
   - [Audio Spectral Analyzer](https://github.com/djbartolini/spectral-analyzer) - An app which provides spectral frequency and amplitude data in real-time for users creating audio files
-  - [Blackjack](https://github.com/djbartolini/Blackjack) - A desktop Blackjack app
+  - [Tetris](https://github.com/djbartolini/Tetris) - A window-based Java implementation of famous video game Tetris
-  - [Binary Search Visualizer](https://github.com/djbartolini/binary-search-visualizer) - A simple website that allows user to visualize the binary search algorithm
+  - Harmonic Series Tool- An app for musicians and audiophiles that allows users to hear and isolate the tones of the harmonic series for any given frequency value (note)

 ---